Updated 2025.

 7. Employee Expenses

 If you plan on hiring employees to help you with your interior decorating business, then you’ll need to factor in the cost of their salaries and benefits.
-Of course, the amount you’ll need to budget for will depend on how many employees you plan on hiring and what their job roles will be.
+The amount you’ll need to budget for will depend on how many employees you plan on hiring and what their job roles will be.

-Assuming that you’re just starting out and won’t need a lot of help, we recommend budgeting for one part-time administrative assistant at $15/hour for 20 hours per week.
-This comes out to a total of $600 per month.
+Assuming that you’re just starting out and won’t need a lot of help, we recommend budgeting for one part-time administrative assistant.
+Given that (in light of recent inflation) the current living wage sits at an average of $25.02 per hour, let’s say that you would be paying this admin assistant $25/hour for 20 hours per week.
+This comes out to a total of $2000 per month.

 Total Estimate for Employee Expenses